-There are a number of factors to consider when determining whether a two-tube or three-tube pontoon boat is right for you.
-In a nutshell, it simply boils down to whether you are exclusively seeking pleasure cruises on calm waters or instead have plans to pull a few tubers or skiers.
+There are a number of factors to consider when determining whether a two-tube (pontoon) or three-tube (tritoon) boat is right for you.
+In a nutshell, it simply boils down to whether you are exclusively seeking pleasure cruises on calm waters or instead have plans for towing.

-Faster pontoon boats are typically equipped with three tubes underneath the deck, offering better balance and weight distribution.
+Tritoon boats are equipped with three tubes underneath the deck, offering better balance and weight distribution.
 This allows for more powerful engines while maintaining a stable ride.
-Those who crave tubing and other watersports, or simply want more control in choppy waters, will tend to favor a three-tube option.
+Those who crave water skiing, or simply want more control in choppy waters, will tend to favor a three-tube option.

 So, in summary, three-tube pontoons allow for a wider range of activities, a more stable ride and a little more speed than a traditional two-tube pontoon.
 If that’s important you, the extra money is likely justified.
 If not, a two-tube pontoon will provide all you need.

-For more details about the benefits of a three-tube pontoon, read our article on center tube options and our FAQ on performance packages.
+For more details about the benefits of a three-tube pontoon, view our performance packages.